-Celeste Hirschman, M.A. is the co-creator of the Somatica Method – a relational and experiential body-based therapy approach to Sex Therapy and Relationship Coaching.
+Celeste Hirschman, M.A. is a sex therapist in San Francisco.
+She is the co-creator of the Somatica Method – a relational and experiential body-based approach to Sex Therapy and Relationship Coaching.
 She received an MA in Human Sexuality Studies from San Francisco State University.
 As a project manager at SFSU’s Center for Research on Gender and Sexuality, Celeste researched adolescent sexuality development and the social roles that girls and boys learn and continue to play throughout their lives.
-She is an Assistant Professor at the Institute for Advanced Study of Human Sexuality where she trains professionals in Somatic Sexology.
+She is a Professor at the Somatica Institute where she trains professionals in the Somatica Method.

 Read about Danielle.